dliggat/dliggat.github.io/source/_posts/2014-11-27-wealthsimple-review.markdown

 ---
 I've been watching the ascent of automated index investing services (e.g. [Wealthfront][wf]) in the United States with keen interest, and I have been looking forward to the arrival of similar services in Canada.
 The value proposition is pretty straightfoward: you invest in securities (i.e. [ETFs][etf]) in accordance with your savings goals, time horizon, risk tolerance, etc – and they take care of the messy details such as trading, rebalancing, and even tax-loss harvesting.<!--more--> Because computers are involved, and automating this process, it can be done very cheaply and efficiently, but more importantly: *sans* any human emotion – so often the destroyer of portfolio returns.

-So long as you are convinced by the soundness[^1] of [index investing][index] as a strategy – and I invite the skeptic to examine the boatloads of evidence to that effect – there is a lot to like about this concept.
+So long as you are convinced by the soundness[^1] of [index investing][index] as a strategy – and I invite the skeptic to examine the boatloads of [evidence][vanguard] to that effect – there is a lot to like about this concept.
 When I heard about [Wealthsimple][ws]'s launch in Canada, I immediately signed up to try it out.

 *As with anything I write on the topic of finance or investing – this is all just a layperson's opinion – not the provision of advice.
 Do your own research, or consult with a trusted, qualified advisor.*